aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 cd build
 cmake ..
 ~~~
-Once camke generates the cache variables, the variables need not be
+Once cmake generates the cache variables, the variables need not be
 set again, unless you delete the build directory.

 ## External Libraries {#c2-libraries}